Civil Parking Enforcement (CPE)

 - local authorities enforce parking controls and keep the income from parking tickets – this money is used to improve local transport.

-Civil Parking Enforcement in East Sussex
+CPE in East Sussex

 CPE was introduced in Hastings borough in May 1999, Lewes district in September 2004, Eastbourne borough in October 2008 and Rother district in September 2020.